All Episodes

 Few could have accomplished this, but I've done it.

-Bob Grant was the first to popularize conservative talk radio, and he did it uh in New York City on WABC and on WOR.
+Bob Grant was the first to popularize conservative talk radio, and he did it in New York City on WABC and on WOR.

-He was also a uh a nice guy.
+He was also a nice guy.

-And I I I'll tell you something about about Bob Grant.
+I'll tell you something about Bob Grant.

-I uh there was a roast for him.
+There was a roast for him.

 I was invited to attend it.

-I was on my way back to New York, and I it was in New Jersey, and I I went I went to the roast, and it was people like uh uh uh Freddie Roman and Pat Cooper, a bunch of uh comedians had gathered, and it was just an hilarious evening.
+I was on my way back to New York, and Steit was in New Jersey, and I went to the roast.

-Uh he was extremely accommodating to me when I arrived in New York, and by all rights could have been just the opposite.
+He was extremely accommodating to me when I arrived in New York.

 But he wasn't.

-He was helpful, he was accommodating helped me I folks, my first two weeks on the air in New York, every phone call I took, all they wanted to talk about was what Bob Grant had said the day before.
+Folks, my first two weeks on the air in New York, every phone call I took, all they wanted to talk about was what Bob Grant had said the day before.

-He was that uh powerful in New York.
+He was that powerful in New York.

 He was that provocative.